Pasadena's Suicide Bridge

 The first suicide was on November 16, 1919, and nearly fifty of the suicides occurred during the Great Depression from 1933 to 1937.
 Another report predicts that ninety-five people committed suicide from the bridge between the years of 1919 and 1937.
 The Pasadena Central Library has three thick binders on the bridge filled with all sorts of interesting articles and historical facts on the structure.
 The bridge underwent a twenty seven million dollar renovation in 1993, during which it received a suicide barrier.
 This has reduced the number of suicides, although the bridge still retains its nickname.

 Along with the suicides, of course, came the ghosts.
 Several spirits haunt the bridge, including a man with wire rimmed glasses and a vanishing woman in a long flowing robe.
 She is often seen standing atop one of the parapets, vanishing as she throws herself off.
 Even below the bridge, ghosts are said to walk the river bed.
 Strange sounds and cries echo throughout the dark nights.
 Misty forms have been reported and animals act strange in the area.
 Homeless camping under the bridge have regularly reported seeing ghostly figures and hearing mysterious noises.
+A haunt wandering under the bridge whispers "her fault" to anyone he runs across, although no one knows who he means.

 Urban legends of course surround the history of the bridge.
 During the bridge's construction, a worker apparently toppled over the side of the bridge and fell into wet concrete below.
 He was, according to rumor, left to die in the quick drying cement, entombed forever.
 Of course, he's now a ghost haunting the bridge.
 Some legends state that he's the reason the bridge has claimed so many lives, that his ghost calls to those in crisis, urging them to come to the bridge and take their own lives.